NomicFoundation/hardhat/CONTRIBUTING.md

-If you are modifying the default config, adding a feature, or doing any kind of technical work that should be reflected in the documentation, the documentation change should be contained in the same branch and PR than the change.
+If you are modifying the default config, adding a feature, or doing any kind of technical work that should be reflected in the documentation, the documentation change should be contained in the same branch and PR as the change.

 If you are working purely on the website or documentation, not as a result of a technical change, you should branch from [`website`](https://github.com/nomiclabs/hardhat/tree/website)